japgolly/scalajs-react/extra/ROUTER2.md

 Router (v2)
 ===========

 Included is a router (in the orbit of Single-Page Applications) that is written entirely in Scala.

 The package is `japgolly.scalajs.react.extra.router2`.
+In the next major release (v0.10) we'll probably do an 'ole switcheroonie making this the default router, and deprecating the v1 router.

 ## Contents